Driver Fatigue Accidents Lawyers in Rio Rancho, New Mexico

 - An additional two hours is permitted to above restrictions if a driver encounters adverse driving conditions and extra time is needed to reach a safe location to stop the tractor trailer or complete the run.

 The Federal Motor Carrier Safety Act (FMCSA) likewise spells out similar hours-of-service rules for truck drivers, intended to prevent truck driver fatigue.
-Was the truck driver in the New Mexico accident that injured you driving while fatigued?
-If so, Caruso Law Offices, P.C., can determine that and apply that information to an injury claim or lawsuit.
+Was the truck driver in the New Mexico trucking accident that injured you driving while fatigued?
+If so, NM Truck Accident Attorneys, can determine that and apply that information to an injury claim or lawsuit.

 Did Drowsy Driving Lead To The Truck Accident?
 We Can Investigate That Possibility